ME-ICA/tedana/docs/denoising.rst

   however, the necessary changes should be minimal.

 Let's start by loading the necessary data.
+No matter which type of denoising you want to use, you will need to include this step.

+For this, you need the mixing matrix, the data you're denoising, a brain mask, and an index of "bad" components.

 .. code-block:: python

-  import numpy as np  # A library for working with numerical data import pandas as pd  # A library for working with tabular data from nilearn import image, masking  # A library for processing/analyzing neuroimaging data
+  import pandas as pd  # A library for working with tabular data

-  # For this, you need the mixing matrix, the data you're denoising,
-  # a brain mask, and an index of "bad" components.

   # Files from fMRIPrep
   data_file = "sub-01_task-rest_space-MNI152NLin2009cAsym_desc-preproc_bold.nii.gz"